For some concepts mentioned below, you may need to consult proper professional services.

 Durable power of attorney for finances

 You can avoid this mess entirely by appointing a trusted person (usually your spouse, parent, or child) to be your durable power of attorney for financial matters.
-A durable power of attorney for finances is a person who is legally entitled to make financial decisions on someone else’s behalf.
+A durable power of attorney for finances is a person who is legally able to make financial decisions (and conduct transactions) on someone else’s behalf.

-Like the power of attorney for finances, this document must be signed by the principal and agent (person granted power of attorney for health care) and usually two independent witnesses (laws vary by state).
-Some states maintain an advance directive registry where you may optionally store your directive for easy access in the event of an emergency.
-But this step is not necessary, as long as you keep copies readily accessible.
-You can find free copies of each state’s advance medical directive here.
+Like the power of attorney for finances, this document must be signed by the principal (you, or whoever is designating an agent), at least one agent (person granted power of attorney for healthcare), and two independent witnesses (laws vary by state).
+Some states maintain an advance directive registry where you have the option to store your directive for easy access in the event of an emergency.
+You can find free copies of each state’s advanced medical directive here.

 Most states allow close relatives to act as surrogates who can make medical decisions on another’s behalf in the event of incapacitation.
-Usually priority is given first to one’s spouse and then to one’s adult children, if any.
-Still, completing an advance health care directive is beneficial because it allows you to provide instructions about your own health care and designate an agent of your choosing who may not be your state’s default designee.
+Usually priority is given first to one’s spouse and then to one’s adult children, if there are any.
+Still, completing an advance health care directive is beneficial because it allows you to provide instructions about your own health care and it allows you to designate an agent of your choosing – one who may not be your state’s default designee.

 Last will and testament

-A last will and testament is a document that expresses how you wish your property to be distributed upon your death.
-If you die without a will, then the state will decide how your property will be distributed.
-Usually communal property shared between you and your spouse will go to your spouse, and remaining non-communal property will be split among your spouse and other family members in some manner determined by your state’s laws.
+A last will and testament is a document that expresses how you want your property to be distributed upon your death.
+If you die without a will, your state will decide how your property is distributed.
+Jointly-held property shared between you and your spouse will likely go to your spouse, and remaining solely-held property will be split among your spouse and other family members in some manner determined by your state’s unique laws.

-Wills are legally binding documents that specify how your property should be distributed upon your death and who should be responsible for overseeing this distribution (the “executor”).
-You can choose to give all of your assets to one person, or apportion it however you like and even provide special instructions for specific assets to be given to particular individuals.
+You can choose to give all of your assets to one person, or apportion them however you like.
+You can even provide special instructions for specific assets to be given to particular individuals.

-Wills can come in any format, ranging from written free-form letters to pre-prepared templates that cover most cases and can be found online.
-All states require two witnesses to sign the will, testifying that you the principal have the capacity and intent to make your will.
+Wills can come in any format, ranging from written free-form letters to pre-prepared templates that can be found online.
+All states require two witnesses to sign the will, testifying that you, the principal, have the capacity and intent to make your wishes known in writing.